2 Giants-Seattle games off due to smoky skies, moved to SF - WHIZ News

 “I’m a healthy 22-year-old.
 I shouldn’t be gasping for air or missing oxygen.
 I’ll leave it at that,” said Jesús Luzardo, who started the opener for Oakland.

-Neither Servais nor Giants manager Gabe Kapler were immediately available for comment Tuesday.

 The area has had unhealthy air quality for about a week after weather patterns have brought smoke from wildfires east of Seattle in Washington, Oregon and California.
-There are fires burning near San Francisco, too, but the air quality is better.
+There also are fires burning near San Francisco – the air quality is expected to reach unhealthy levels there Wednesday as well – but the air quality is better overall.

 A Mariners official said smoke is expected to start clearing late Thursday or Friday when they return home for a three-game series with the San Diego Padres, followed by their final three home games with the Houston Astros next Monday through Wednesday.